 Importance

-Manganese is crucial in steelmaking, battery production and chemical industries.
+Manganese is crucial in steelmaking, battery production, and the chemical industry.

 Main Areas